 - Cover bowl and let rise again for 30 minutes; punch down.

 - Preheat oven to 350 degrees.
-Split the dough and shape into two loaves.
-Place the loaves seam down into oiled loaf pans.
+On the work surface, split the dough and shape it into two loaves.
+Place the loaves seam down into lightly greased loaf pans.
 Cover pans with a towel and let rise in a warm place for 30 minutes.

-- Bake for 30 minutes.
+- Bake the bread for 30 minutes until golden brown.
 Allow to cool completely before slicing (if you can!).

 What’s your favorite variation of oat bread?